-Who needs a Contractor License Surety Bond?
+Who Needs A Contractor License Surety Bond?

 Construction contractors are typically required to be licensed or registered with their state or local regulating authorities, and they are often required to post a Contractor License Surety Bond as part of the licensing/registering process.
 Contractor License Bonds are issued to guarantee that a contractor will operate their business in compliance with the regulations detailed in their license.

-What Is A Contractor License Bond?
+What Is A Contractors License Bond?

-Those who hire contractors that have been granted a Contractor License Bond are assured that they have fully committed to the project’s completion as it has been agreed upon.
+Those who hire contractors that have been granted a Contractors License Bond are assured that they have fully committed to the project’s completion as it has been agreed upon.
 Clients of a bonded contractor can also be protected against financial loss incurred if the project does not proceed as initially planned.

-How Much Do Contractor License Surety Bonds Cost?
+How Much Do Contractors License Bonds Cost?

 Pricing for this type of bond varies and is based on a number of different factors including the personal credit of the applicant, the state or local authority requiring the bond, bond amount and term length.

-Online Surety Bond Application
+Online Contractors License Bond Application

 Pacific Surety offers industry low rates on contractor license bonds and can obtain approvals for almost all credit situations.
 Once our simple application has been completed, we can have pricing to you within hours.
 If you have any specific questions, please contact our knowledgeable underwriting staff.